 - Battery-powered radio

-- Non-perishable food items (can opener for any canned foods)
+- Non-perishable food items and can opener for canned foods

 - First aid kit

 - Medicine and/or inhalers and prescription medicine for family

 - Pet food/treats plus any medicines they may be taking